pratik-rout-28/PrepQuest/README.md

 # PrepQuest
-It combines the idea of preparation for competitive exams with the quest or adventure aspect of the gamified learning process, making it sound engaging and motivating.
+"PrepQuest" is a gamified EdTech platform designed to help students prepare for competitive exams.
+The platform combines the fun of quest and adventure with the rigor of exam preparation, offering an engaging learning experience.
+Through features like quizzes and a leaderboard, it motivates users to stay on track and progress.
+The project incorporates HTML, JavaScript, and CSS for a dynamic, interactive user experience, with Firebase integration for storing data and user feedback.
+This makes exam preparation both effective and enjoyable.